Terms of Business

-How does a Finance Provider Maintained agreement work in practice?
+How does a Lender Maintained agreement work in practice?

-The following is a typical example highlighting the price difference between a Finance Provider Maintained agreement and a Driver Maintained agreement for an Audi A1 Diesel Hatchback 1.6 TDI SE 3dr.
+The following is a typical example highlighting the price difference between a Lender Maintained agreement and a Driver Maintained agreement for an Audi A1 Diesel Hatchback 1.6 TDI SE 3dr.

 Understanding Excess Mileage

 Excess mileage charges occur when you go over your agreed mileage.
 The reason the charge is applied is that the total mileage of the vehicle is used to calculate the resale value of the vehicle.
 A greater mileage will affect this calculated resale value.
 This excess mileage charge is calculated at the end of the contract period and will vary depending on the vehicle type and the contract type.
-Please see your contract, which will be provided by the finance provider, for full details of the pence per mile charge that may be applicable.
+Mileage limits may be amended during your contract provided it meets the lenders criteria for doing so.
+Please see your contract provided by the lender for full details of the pence per mile charge that may be applicable or mileage amendment criteria.

 The following is a typical example of an excess mileage charge: